youssef-e/madelyne/README.md

 Next steps are :

+ - reload env.json before each test ??
+ - add a new command to create default test folder
  - A better output when a test failed, to allow you to localise the test responsible more quickly
  - Add a build fixture phase